nickShengY/Auto-DS-app/README.md

 Later Version will allow user to see the evaluation of selected model.
 User will have a better understanding of the features importance in the classification process.
 Later Version will allow user to input PyCaret setup options.
 Will handle exceptions in a more elegant way.

-#### Acknowledgement:
-Big thanks to Nick's Youtube channel @NicholasRenotte providing such a great idea of making this tool.